Refractive Lens Exchange (PRELEX)

-Refractive lens exchange or refractive lensectomy, is a surgical procedure that uses the same successful techniques of modern cataract surgery.
+Refractive lens exchange or refractive lensectomy, (also known as PRELEX) is a surgical procedure that uses the same successful techniques of modern cataract surgery.
 These surgical techniques have evolved and improved dramatically over the last 20 years.
 Cataract surgery is now the most common surgical procedure performed in medicine today.

-The main difference between standard cataract surgery and refractive lens exchange is that cataract surgery is primarily performed to remove a patient’s cataract that is obstructing and clouding their vision, while refractive lens eexchange is performed to reduce a person’s dependence on glasses or contact lenses.
-Refractive lens exchange can be combined with other procedures that treat astigmatism such as LRIs and AK.
+The main difference between standard cataract surgery and PRELEX is that cataract surgery is primarily performed to remove a patient’s cataract that is obstructing and clouding their vision, while PRELEX is performed to minimize a person’s dependence on glasses or contact lenses.
+PRELEX can be combined with other procedures that treat astigmatism such as LRIs and AK.

 - are 18+ years of age

 Cataracts are a part of the normal aging process and if a person lives long enough chances are they will develop cataracts.
-People who have refractive lensectomy now, will not have to have cataract surgery in the future.
+People who have PRELEX now will not have cataract surgery in the future.

-The refractive lens eexchange procedure is performed on an outpatient basis.
+The PRELEX procedure is performed on an outpatient basis.
 Only one eye will be treated at a time.
-After the eye is completely numbed with topical or local anesthesia, the eye’s natural lens will be gently vacuumed out through a tiny incision, about one eighth of an inch wide.
+After your eye is completely numbed with topical or local anesthesia, your eye’s natural lens will be gently vacuumed out through a tiny incision, about one eighth of an inch wide.